ibab/lhcb-software/Rec/Rich/RichAlignment/scripts/RefractAndHPDJobs/ReadMe.txt

 1. GetLFNsByRun.py

-This script is used to get for a given period of time (currently hard-coded at the top of the file itself...) a list of offline runs, and for each run an LFN list for the raw data in the express stream.
+This script is used to get for a given period of time a list of offline runs, and for each run an LFN list for the raw data in the express stream.
 It runs under the LHCbDirac environment, so

  > SetupProject LHCbDirac
  > lhcb-proxy-init

+It requires 4 arguments, e.g.

  > ./GetLFNsByRun.py
+Usage: GetLFNsByRun.py <year> <month> <firstday> <lastday>

+So for example

+ > ./GetLFNsByRun.py 2010 5 1 31

+This script will produce output bzipped and pickled python files in the RunData sub-directory.
+Note that files for each full month are stored in SVN, so you will not need to run the script in these cases.
+These files are needed for the next steps.

 ( Note, if you have it, use the lhcb_calibration role

 > lhcb-proxy-init -g lhcb_calibration

 as this give you priority over 'average' grid users.
-If you are working on a calibration task, and don't have this role, drop me an email)
+If you are working on a calibration task, and don't have this role, drop me an email )

-The ./GetLFNsByRun.py script will spit out a pickled python file (.pck) containing the run and LFN information, which is needed for the next step.

 For testing, I suggest editing the dates to a short period with only a few runs....